A Cup of Tea and Cake’s Maple Pumpkin Pie

 1. Place the chopped pumpkin in a microwave-safe bowl and cover with plastic wrap.
 Cook on high (600-700W) for 15-20 minutes until soft and tender.
 Transfer to a colander to drain excess liquid and set aside to cool.

-2. Preheat the oven to 180C.
-To make the crust, place the gingernut biscuits in a large sealed sandwich bag and use a rolling pin to bash them until they resemble breadcrumbs.
-Place them in a bowl with the cinnamon, maple syrup and a pinch of salt.
+2. Preheat the oven to 180°C. To make the crust, put the ginger-nut biscuits in a large sealed sandwich bag and crush with a rolling pin until they resemble breadcrumbs.
+Place the crumbs in a bowl with the cinnamon, maple syrup and a pinch of salt.
 Pour in the melted butter and mix well.

 3. Press the crumbs into the base and sides of a 24cm pie tin.
-Chill for 30 minutes.
+Chill in the fridge for 30 minutes.

 4. To make the filling, whizz the softened pumpkin, maple syrup, coconut milk, eggs, egg yolk and spices in a food processor until smooth.

-5. Pour into the pan and bake for 50-60 minutes until set with a slight wobble in the centre.
+5. Pour the filling into the prepared pie tin and bake for 50-60 minutes until set with a slight wobble in the centre.
 Set aside for 10 minutes to cool completely.

-6. Pour your cream into a bowl and add the maple syrup, sugar and vanilla essence then whisk until you have soft peaks.
+6. Pour the cream into a bowl and add the maple syrup, maple sugar and vanilla essence.
+Whisk until soft peaks form.

-7. Once your pie has cooled completely, top with the cream.
-Slice and serve with a little extra grated nutmeg.
+7. Once the pie has cooled completely, spread the cream over the top.
+Slice and serve with a little extra grated nutmeg if desired.

 A delicious, delicately spiced pumpkin pie from A Cup of Tea and Cake.